CSCI-33500-Fall-2022/Syllabus/syllabus.md

 ## Outline and Schedule of Course Topics

+This schedule is tentative.
+All due dates will be posted on the Bb calendar.

 Date | Topics | Reading (Ch.) | Deadlines
 -- | -- | -- | --
 F, 1/28 | L1.
 Introduction - C++ basics | 1 |